Yifei4905/Project_2_Lab_of_Plotters/lineab.md

 1. Many features are irrelevant for prediction.
 2. Models perform similarly.
 3. Models each have a high ROC value.
-They have trouble distinguishing True Positive and False Negative (designed to capture True Positive)
+They have trouble distinguishing True Positive and False Positive (trade off designed to capture True Positive)

 # Occupations